-Being a small city, Ulysses does not have a public transit system used by locals to get to and from work.
+Ulysses is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Ulysses in 2010 was $26,766, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,064 for a family of four.
+The per capita income in Ulysses in 2010 was $24,365, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
+This equates to an annual income of $97,460 for a family of four.
 However, Ulysses contains both very wealthy and poor people as well.

-Ulysses is a very ethnically-diverse city.
+Ulysses is an extremely ethnically-diverse city.
 The people who call Ulysses home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Ulysses, accounting for 53.49% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Ulysses residents report their race to be White, followed by Native American.
-Ulysses also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.69% of the city’s residents.
 Important ancestries of people in Ulysses include Irish, English, Italian, and Dutch.